theblacklotus/blog/_drafts/2019-09-02-ScenePlayer.md

 3. Blitter-fill
 4. Display

-The clear and blitter-fill are performed by a series of interrupt-driven blits.
+The clear and blitter-fill are performed by a pair of interrupt-driven blits.
 Line drawing is done using the CPU.
 The buffers are rotated every 2nd frame.

 The clearing and blitter fill are straightforward; the interesting bits happen